 Integrating with Smart-ID through Signicat works much the same way as integrating through Signicat in general for most other authentication schemes in the Signicat Connect platform.
 See “Get started with authentication“.

 Signicat has an integration with Smart-ID and delivers this, as well as a vast amount of other integrated methods through a single point of integration.
 For our customers this means shorter time to production and time saved integrating and maintaining the integrations with one or several identity-providers.
-Through the single point of integration one will get access to Signicat’s wide portfolio of integrated ID methods, not only the Smart-ID, as well as other services like identity paper verification, lookups and video assurance.
+Through the single point of integration one will get access to Signicat’s wide portfolio of integrated ID methods, not only the Smart-ID, as well as other services like identity paper verification and lookups.

 Smart-ID can be used for digital onboarding of a user, through user identification.
 The ID method can be used as a stand alone method or in combination with other services provided by Signicat to verify an identity, like identity paper verification, lookups and video assurance.